Postgraduate taught

 Short Description

-This course is a practical and critical exploration of the most recent developments in the professional field of dramaturgy.
-Via an appropriate placement, students will be encouraged to work with professional theatre makers to explore the various dimensions of contemporary dramaturgical work for example in respect of script development and/or in support of the rehearsal process.
+This course is a practical and critical exploration of professional theatre practices including the fields of dramaturgy, performance and producing.
+Via an appropriate placement, students will be encouraged to work with professional theatre makers to explore the various dimensions of contemporary practice, for example in respect of script development and/or in support of the rehearsal and production process.

 Timetable